Polyselenide

-In chemistry, a polyselenide usually refers to anions of the formula (Sen)2-, where Se is the atomic symbol for the element selenium.
+In chemistry, a polyselenide usually refers to anions of the formula (Sen)2−, where Se is the atomic symbol for the element selenium.
 Many main group and transition metals form complexes with polyselenide anions.

 Preparation

-Conceptually, polyselenides are derived by deprotonation polyselenanes H2Sen, but such species are rare or unstable.
-Instead, analogous to the preparation of many Zintl ions, polyselenides are produced by reduction of elemental Se with alkali metals.
+Conceptually, polyselenides are derived by deprotonation polyselenanes H2Sen, but compounds with Se-H bonds are rare or labile.
+Instead, analogous to the preparation of many Zintl ions, polyselenides can produced by reduction of elemental Se with alkali metals.
 Such reactions can be conducted by heating a mixture of the solids or by dissolving Se metal in amine solutions of alkali metals.
 Synthesis can also be conducted in high-boiling, polar, aprotic solvents such as DMF, HMPA, and NMP.
 These reactions appear to proceed by initial formation of the alkali metal selenide, followed by the reaction of the latter with additional selenium: